MadisonHarman/MadisonHarman/README.md

 ---
 ### 👩‍💻 About Me:
 - :telescope: I’m a first-generation, second-year student at Louisiana State University, where I’m part of the Ogden Honors College, majoring in Computer Science with a concentration in Software Engineering and minoring in Digital Media Arts & Engineering in Technology.
-My interests also span AI and Machine Learning.

 - 💻 I am a newer developer looking to collaborate on a variety of projects.
 Whether that be concerning AI/Machine Learning or app creation, I'm ready to take on a challenge!